ajay-dhangar/algo/docs/graphs/shortest-path-algorithms/Prims-algorithm.md

   - Prim's algorithm focuses on growing the MST vertex by vertex, unlike Kruskal's which focuses on edges.
 The algorithm adds the shortest edge connected to the growing MST that connects a new vertex.

 - **Priority Queue**:
-  - To efficiently find the smallest edge, Prim's algorithm often uses a priority queue (or a min-heap).
+  - Prim's algorithm often uses a priority queue (or a min-heap) to efficiently find the smallest edge.
 This helps in selecting the minimum weight edge at each step.

 - **Applicable to Dense Graphs**:
   -Prim's algorithm is preferred for dense graphs where the number of edges is large relative to the number of vertices.